ImperialCollegeLondon/porefoam/README.md

  ----------------------------------------------------------------

 ## This repository is released in the hope that it will be useful for experts in direct two-phase flow simulation and is not intended for everyday use.
-See  [src/porefoam2f](src/porefoam2f) for more details.
+See  [src/porefoam2f](src/porefoam2f) for more specific details.

 See also README files for other modules  which are located in their own directories.

  ----------------------------------------------------------------

+## General notes

 ### Compiling